eslint/eslint/docs/rules/prefer-arrow-callback.md

 # Suggest using ES6 arrow functions to describe callbacks (prefer-arrow-callback)

-Compared to function expressions, arrow functions are better-suited for describing callbacks or function arguments.
+Arrow functions can be an attractive alternative to function expressions, when describing callbacks or function arguments.

 For example, arrow functions are bound to their surrounding scope/context automatically.
 This is an upgrade from using `bind()` and `this` to explicitly bind a function expression, which was the pre-ES6 standard for achieving similar scoping behavior.